LysTech/lys/README.md

 experiment = processing_pipeline.apply(experiment)
 ```

 What `processing_pipeline.apply()` does is for each session, it loops through each processing step in the order they're listed, and applies that step's `.process()` method to the session's `processed_data` attribute.
+Each `ProcessingStep` has keyword arguments, these are specified as above for `ReconstructWithEigenmodes`.

+## Notes on Project Architecture
+- We keep abstract classes in `/interfaces`, this is good for readability / future users of the code to easily find concepts.
+- We have many "domain objects", like a mesh, an optode, a session etc. These are kept in `/objects` for the same reason as above.
+-

 ## Scripts